awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 ![\[Diagram for scenario 4: VPC with only a virtual private gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/Case4_Diagram.png)

 **Important**
-For this scenario, the [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/) describes what your network administrator needs to do to configure the Amazon VPC customer gateway on your side of the VPN connection\.
+For this scenario, the [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/) describes what your network administrator needs to do to configure the Amazon VPC customer gateway on your side of the Site\-to\-Site VPN connection\.

 The configuration for this scenario includes the following:
 + A virtual private cloud \(VPC\) with a size /16 CIDR \(example: 10\.0\.0\.0/16\)\.
 This provides 65,536 private IP addresses\.
 + A VPN\-only subnet with a size /24 CIDR \(example: 10\.0\.0\.0/24\)\.
 This provides 256 private IP addresses\.
-+ A VPN connection between your VPC and your network\.
-The VPN connection consists of a virtual private gateway located on the Amazon side of the VPN connection and a customer gateway located on your side of the VPN connection\.
++ A Site\-to\-Site VPN connection between your VPC and your network\.
+The Site\-to\-Site VPN connection consists of a virtual private gateway located on the Amazon side of the Site\-to\-Site VPN connection and a customer gateway located on your side of the Site\-to\-Site VPN connection\.
 + Instances with private IP addresses in the subnet range \(examples: 10\.0\.0\.5, 10\.0\.0\.6, and 10\.0\.0\.7\), which enables the instances to communicate with each other and other instances in the VPC\.
 + The main route table contains a route that enables instances in the subnet to communicate with other instances in the VPC\.
 Route propagation is enabled, so a route that enables instances in the subnet to communicate directly with your network appears as a propagated route in the main route table\.

 For more information about subnets, see [VPCs and Subnets](VPC_Subnets.md) and [IP Addressing in Your VPC](vpc-ip-addressing.md)\.
-For more information about your VPN connection, see [AWS Managed VPN Connections](VPC_VPN.md)\.
+For more information about your Site\-to\-Site VPN connection, see [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.
 For more information about configuring a customer gateway, see the * [Amazon VPC Network Administrator Guide](https://docs.aws.amazon.com/vpc/latest/adminguide/)*\.

 ### Overview for IPv6<a name="vpc-scenario-4-overview-ipv6"></a>